Laura Beers: Education

 Beers earned a bachelor of arts, summa cum laude, in history from Princeton University in 2000.
 In 2003, she completed a master of arts in history from Harvard University.
 She completed a Ph.D. in history at Harvard in 2007.
 From October 2007 to September 2008, she was a postdoctoral fellow at University of Cambridge through funding from the Economic and Social Research Council.
 Beers was a postdoctoral fellow at Newnham College, Cambridge from October 2008 to August 2009.

 Career and research

 Beers is an associate professor in the department of history at American University College of Arts and Sciences.
 She is an affiliate assistant professor in the American University School of International Service.
 She researches modern Britain and the way politics both influences and is influenced by cultural and social life.
 Beers explores mass media and modern society.
-She is the author and editor of three books.
+She is the author or editor of four books.
 Beers speaks French, Italian, Spanish, and English.